romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You want to ensure that specific GitHub Actions are only used by authorized personnel within your organization.
+Q: You want to ensure that specific GitHub Actions are only used by authorized personnel within your organization.
 What's an effective way to achieve this?
 <details><summary>Show the answer</summary><p>

 - **Implement role-based access controls and integrate with the organization's identity management system**